Sylo-official/Xbot/README.md

-# Discord Bot with Extensions (Cogs)
+# Discord Bot Called Xbot

-This is a modular Discord bot built with `discord.py`.
+This is a Discord bot built with `discord.py`.
 It uses "Cogs" to organize commands into different extensions.

 ## Features

-- Modular architecture using Cogs.
+- Architecture using Cogs.
 - Simple setup with environment variables.
 - Example commands: `!ping`, `!getout`.